 Born in Miami, Florida, Tony Perez is a Colombian/Cuban American living in Menifee, California.
-He’s a former Marine Corps veteran, having done two tours in Iraq between 2002-2005 with a total in-country time of about 2 years.
+He’s a Marine Corps veteran, having done two tours in Iraq between 2002-2005 with a total in-country time of about 2 years.

 He was introduced to technology at the ripe age of 18.
 He’s committed the past 18 years to navigating various technology industries, investing heavily in Information Security (InfoSec) the past 8 years.

 Tony is the Security Product Group General Manager at GoDaddy.
 He is the Co-Founder and former CEO of Sucuri.
 He has spent the better part of the past 7 years helping to build and grow what today is recognized as a global powerhouse in website security.

 Husband to one and father to three, Tony trains avidly Brazilian Jiu Jitsu (BJJ), weapons and snowboarding.

 - NAB – Sucuri Can Solve Your Web Security IssuesMacVoices - April 28, 2015